 Saying "thank you" is more than being polite.
 Saying grace before a meal is more than a ritual.

 Getting in the habit of vocalizing our gratitude helps our hearts stay tender to ways in which other people enrich our lives.
 Have you thanked your child for something he or she did today?
 Another great way to express heartfelt thanks to others is with handwritten notes.
 It's a lost art these days, but teaching our children to write out a simple thank you note and hand delivering it or mailing it will help cement a grateful heart.

-With all this in mind, I want to say, thank you for reading the "How to Talk to Your Kids" series this year and for encouraging your family to engage with What's in the Bible?.
+With all this in mind, I want to say, thank you for reading.
 I'm thankful for parents who seek to make a difference by creating loving, Bible-enriched environments at home.
 We're all better off for it.